-18.-(1) A schedule under the hand of the commissioner of all the property passing on the death of a deceased person upon which section. estate duty has been paid or is payable on the death, and of all the property of a deceased person which, being trust property, is exempt from duty on the death shall be annexed to the probate or letters of administration, and any person who, without lawful authority or reasonable excuse, in any way deals with any estate of the deceased or any property held by the deceased in trust, which is not set out in such schedule shall be liable to a penalty of one thousand dollars, or to a penalty equal to three times the amount of the estate duty at the rate set out in the Schedule to this Ordinance payable upon the estate so dealt with, at the election of the Commissioner. - (2) Whenever a further affidavit is delivered, the probate or letters of administration in respect of which such affidavit is delivered shall be lodged with the Commissioner who shall insert in the schedule particulars of the additional property set out in the said affidavit.
+- 18.-(1) A schedule under the hand of the 1915, s.
+18. Commissioner of all the property passing on the and substituthe death of a deceased person upon which section. estate duty has been paid or is payable on the death, and of all the property of a deceased person which, being trust property, is exempt from duty on the death shall be annexed to the probate or letters of administration, and any person who, without lawful authority or reasonable excuse, in any way deals with any estate of the deceased or any property held by the deceased in trust, which is not set out in such schedule shall be liable to a penalty of one thousand dollars, or to a penalty equal to three times the amount of the estate duty at the rate set out in the Schedule to this Ordinance payable upon the estate so dealt with, at the election of the Commissioner. - (2) Whenever a further affidavit is delivered, the probate or letters of administration in respect of which such affidavit is delivered in of Ordinance No. 16 of 1915, s.
+16.